The Chilterns LiDAR Portal is Launched!

 The Chilterns Conservation Board is delivering an exciting project which will engage and inspire communities to discover, conserve, and enjoy the Chilterns' Iron Age hillforts and their prehistoric chalk landscapes.

 The Chilterns has one of the largest collections of hillforts in the UK, yet many are poorly preserved, and little is known about them.
-Supported and part-funded by the Heritage Lottery Fund, this 4 year project will provide a real focus for community and public involvement through remote sensing and survey, practical excavation, and research, as well as a programme of events and educational activities.
+Supported and part-funded by the National Lottery Heritage Fund, this 4 year project will provide a real focus for community and public involvement through remote sensing and survey, practical excavation, and research, as well as a programme of events and educational activities.
 A key component of the project is a "LiDAR survey," covering 1400 km2, about which you can read more, and see its extent, on this page.

 The project team consists of Project Manager Dr Wendy Morrison and Landscape Heritage Officer Dr Edward Peveler.
 For further information about the project, contact Dr Wendy Morrison at the Chilterns Conservation Board, tel.
 01844 355525 email@example.com